nbepanam99/bankAccount/README.md

                 · US 1:
                 In order to save money
                 As a bank client
-                I want to make a deposit in my account
+                I want to make a deposit in my account.

                 · US 2:
                 In order to retrieve some or all of my savings